CAP-ITN/osticket-prereqs/README.md

 </p>
 <p>
 Create an Azure Virtual Machine (VM): To start, login to your Azure portal and navigate to the Virtual Machines section.
 Click on "Create" and select "Virtual Machine."
 Choose Windows 10 as the OS, set the VM name to whatever you'd like, and configure the hardware with 4 vCPUs.
-For authentication, set the username as Sprinkles and the password as VMLabRules123.
+For authentication, set the username as <username> and the password <password>.
 Once all settings are confirmed, launch the VM and wait to complete.
 After the VM is up and running, use Remote Desktop Connection (RDP) to log into the VM with the credentials provided.
 </p>
 <br />
 <p>